-black spruces, douglas firs, various pines, hemlock and cedars are surrounded by fog.
+black spruces, douglas firs, various pines, hemlock and cedars surrounded by fog.

 Amanda N. Ramsay